2001–02 Golden State Warriors season

 The 2001–02 Golden State Warriors season was the 56th season for the Golden State Warriors in the National Basketball Association, and their 40th season in the San Francisco Bay Area.
-The Warriors received the fifth overall pick in the 2001 NBA draft, and selected shooting guard Jason Richardson from Michigan State University, while drafting power forward Troy Murphy from the University of Notre Dame with the fourteenth overall pick, and point guard Gilbert Arenas from the University of Arizona with the 31st overall pick in the second round.
+The Warriors received the fifth overall pick in the 2001 NBA draft, and selected shooting guard Jason Richardson from Michigan State University; the team also selected power forward Troy Murphy from the University of Notre Dame with the 14th overall pick, and selected point guard Gilbert Arenas from the University of Arizona with the 31st overall pick.

-The addition of Richardson, Murphy and Arenas sought to help with the Warriors' struggles the past seasons with a 5–3 start to the regular season; instead, their struggles continued as they lost 12 of their next 15 games.
-Head coach Dave Cowens was fired after an 8–15 start to the season, and was replaced with Brian Winters.
-At mid-season, second-year center Marc Jackson was traded to the Minnesota Timberwolves in exchange for Dean Garrett.
-The Warriors suffered a ten-game losing streak in March, and finished in last place in the Pacific Division with a 21–61 record, missing the NBA playoffs for the eighth consecutive year; their record was also tied with the Chicago Bulls for the league-worst record during the regular season.
+With the addition of Richardson, Murphy and Arenas to help with their struggles the past seasons, the Warriors got off to a 5–3 start to the regular season.
+However, the team continued to struggle falling below .500 in winning percentage, and losing 12 of their next 15 games.
+Head coach Dave Cowens was fired after an 8–15 start to the season after clashing with several players, and was replaced with assistant coach Brian Winters as an interim coach.
+At mid-season, the team traded second-year center Marc Jackson to the Minnesota Timberwolves in exchange for Dean Garrett.
+The Warriors posted a 10-game losing streak in March, and finished in last place in the Pacific Division with a league-worst 21–61 record, which tied the Chicago Bulls, who also finished with the same record.
+The Warriors missed the NBA playoffs for the eighth consecutive year.